Find your perfect value college

+An Occupational Safety and Health career is concerned with promoting employee health, safety, and overall well-being in the workplace.
 Employers and workers alike may be uncertain as to what occupational safety entails.
 So what does occupational health and safety mean?
-Occupational safety is concerned with all that’s involved in promoting employees’ health, safety, and overall well-being in the workplace.
 Professionals prepare themselves for careers in occupational health and safety with certifications or degrees.

 What Does Occupational Health and Safety Mean?